Indonesia flag

-The postal code for Mooat is 95784 in Sulawesi Utara, Bolaang Mongondow Timur, Indonesia.
-The table below lists ZIP codes and postcodes for places within Mooat.
+The Postal Codes (Kode pos) for Mooat is 95784 in Bolaang Mongondow Timur, Sulawesi Utara, Bolaang Mongondow Timur, Indonesia.
+The table below lists Postal Codes and postcodes for places within Mooat.

 Postal Codes for Places in Mooat